 4. Inspectors Always Find Problems

-First-time home buyers in Shoreline should also be aware that inspectors always find problems.
+First-time home buyers in Seattle should also be aware that inspectors always find problems.
 This doesn’t necessarily mean that you should call the deal off, but you should pay attention to the inspection report.

 You may be able to overlook minor things, but not major problems.
 If, say, the inspection finds that the roof needs to be replaced, it’s possible that you should reconsider.
 Or maybe you could have your agent negotiate a deal in which the seller repairs the roof or reduces the price.